Featured image credits: Wall.alphacoders.com

 12. Mitsuboshi Colors

-Mitsuboshi Colors is about 3 little kids who protect the “peace” within their city.
+Mitsuboshi Colors is about three little kids who protect the “peace” within their city.

 13. Hanayamata

 Hanayamata is about Naru Sekiya, a shy, introverted girl.
-And Hana, a foreign student who persuades Naru into forming a group of girls who do “Yosakoi”.
+And Hana, a foreign student who persuades Naru to form a group of girls who do “Yosakoi”.

-Yosakoi is a type of freestyle Japanese dance (in real life) that has its own style and rythm.
-And Hanayamata, produced by Madhouse is based around it.
+Yosakoi is a type of freestyle Japanese dance (in real life) that has its own style and rhythm.
+And Hanayamata, produced by Madhouse, is based around it.

 It’s about as clean and simple as you can get.